 Folks!
 There is no reason on earth why you need a new car every two years, or even 4 or 5 years for that matter.
 Today’s automobiles will go, if you take care of them, hundreds of thousands of miles.

-The question is, are you going to willingly give away your hard earned wealth, or are you going to be a good steward of all the God has blessed you with and put a little mental energy and discipline into your financial decisions?
+The question is, are you going to willingly give away your hard-earned wealth, or are you going to be a good steward of all that God has blessed you with and put a little mental energy and discipline into your financial decisions?